How to get the most out of a day at Australia Zoo

 - Explore the Crocodile Hunter Museum on the lower levels.
 Have tissues handy when you reach the memorial for Steve Irwin.
 We miss you mate!

 - Give a goat, pig or sheep a pat in the Kids Zoo!

-This is the show you don’t want to miss.
 The Wildlife Warriors put on one hell of a show and the animals are all in on it.
 From swooping birds to gnarly croc action, it’s definitely a highlight of the day.

 You’ll learn about giant snakes and about the conservation work that Australia Zoo is passionate about.